There is a new payroll tax we want to make you aware of. This tax affects both nannies and parents.

 Tom: Feel free to call, it’s (877) 367-1969, we’re here to help at any time, just give us a buzz!

-That was Tom Breedlove from HomePay and he was walking us through the new Washington Cares Act.
-This is a payroll tax that needs to be administered by employers.
-So if you employ a nanny, you need to only administer this payroll tax.
-It does come out of the nanny’s portion of their pay, it seems like a lot of moving parts but it turns out it’s pretty easy.
+To sum it up: this is a payroll tax that needs to be administered by employers.
+So if you employ a nanny, you need to administer this payroll tax.
+It does come out of the nanny’s portion of their pay.
+It seems like a lot of moving parts, but it turns out it’s pretty easy.
 You do need to know a little bit of information beforehand.
-Nannies, you need to decide if you’re in or if you’re out and if you are opting out, there are some additional steps you need to take to make sure you have a plan in place.
+Nannies, you need to decide if you’re in or if you’re out, and if you are opting out, there are some additional steps you need to take to make sure you have a plan in place.